How to Prevent Seasonal Roof Damage

 Exposure to UV rays can also degrade the asphalt in your shingles, making them brittle.
 Brittle shingles can crack, and cracks are a direct route for water to infiltrate your roof.

 The same exhaust and intake vents that benefit your roof in the winter save your roof in the summer, too.
 Excess heat buildup escapes through the ridge vents.
 Cooler air enters through the edge vents.
 Attic temperatures go down.
 That’s science in action!

 Excess moisture that rises with the heat is also expelled.
-If not vented, this moisture can cause serious roof damage, allowing mold to grow or rotting your roof from the inside out.
+If not vented, this moisture can cause severe roof damage, allowing mold to grow or rotting your roof from the inside out.

 Roof damage in the spring and fall: Weathering the storms

-Problems: We’ve all experienced those scary spring storms that shock you awake in the middle of the night: howling wind, sheets of rain, rolling thunder.
-You dread fallen trees, downed wires or serious roof damage.
+Problem: We’ve all experienced those scary spring storms that shock you awake in the middle of the night: howling wind, sheets of rain, rolling thunder.
+You dread fallen trees, downed wires, or disastrous roof damage.
 It’s scary.

-In the fall, storms may not be quite as severe, but there is still a lot of rain, debris and wind as the temperature changes and leaves fall from the trees.
+In the fall, storms may not be quite as severe, but there is still a considerable amount of rain, debris, and wind as the temperature changes and leaves fall from the trees.